 The working group, which is supported by a small secretariat, has published an EITI work program and developed templates for reporting at all levels (i.e., national, provincial, and local) of all payments by mining, petroleum and exploring license holding companies to government and receipts by government from mining, petroleum and exploring license holding companies.
-The templates of reporting initially were approved in 2007, and updated in 2008, 2011 and late 2012, and the last versions are in application.
+The templates of reporting initially were approved in 2007, and updated in 2008, 2011, 2012 and late 2015, and the last versions are in application.
 Mongolia has worked to make transparent contract concluded between companies and local authorities since 2012 and Reconciliation report for 2012 and 2013 indicates what of contract is existing and have some evaluation.

-The Mongolia EITI reconciliation report for 2006 has been produced by Australian audit firm Crane White and Associates, 2007 - by Consortium of Mongolia and Malaysia Ernst & Young audit firms, and 2008, 2009, 2010, 2011 and 2013 by- consortium of Hart Nurse ltd., UK and Ulaanbaatar audit consortium corporation, Mongolia.
+The Mongolia EITI reconciliation report for 2006 has been produced by Australian audit firm Crane White and Associates, 2007 - by Consortium of Mongolia and Malaysia Ernst & Young audit firms, and 2008, 2009, 2010, 2011, 2013 and 2015 by- consortium of Hart Nurse ltd., UK and Ulaanbaatar audit consortium corporation, Mongolia.
 The Report for 2012 is produced by consortium of Moore Stephens ltd., UK and Dalaivan audit LLC, Mongolia.
+The Report for 2014 and 2016 is produced by consortium of KPMG Mongol and KPMG France.